 Give out as little information as you can.
 Be aware that you’re actually paying for any ‘free’ services with your information.

 Be aware of how the companies you deal with usually contact you and know what kind of information they generally ask for.
 If a request for information is different or doesn’t feel quite right, it may well not be.
 For instance, your bank will never send you an email with a link to online banking and ask you to log in.

-Check that requests are legitimate before you share your details.
+Checking that requests are legitimate before you share your details increases the way you protect your online privacy.
 Businesses are legally only allowed to ask for information that they need to conduct their business.
 So, if a company or business asks you for information, think about why it is necessary for them to have it.
 If you’re not sure, call them and ask first.

 You can ask to see what data is held on you, and you can ask to amend it.
 The Office of the Privacy Commissioner has some good information on privacy rights.